-Have you ever wanted to added a little texture or just a little something different to one of the walls in a room in your house?
+Have you ever wanted to add a little texture or just a little something different to one of the walls in a room in your house?
 Why not decorate with wood planks?
+It’s a DIY rustic decor project with a big impact.
 You could either do a whole wall or just a partial space for a fun accent.
 I found some examples to inspire you and get you thinking about your own space and how to incorporate a rustic wood wall.

 Although shiplap walls are extremely popular right now, there are other ways to use wood planks for a more rustic feel.
 Decorating with barnwood is always a good way to add some rustic appeal.
 Barnwood, salvaged wood and even pallets can be secured over drywall to create a rustic wood accent wall.